';

 To date, no individual or organisation has claimed responsibility for the 1 May 1993 attack, and no amnesty applications were submitted to the TRC for it.
 Despite testimonies from three survivors and two victims’ families during the TRC hearings in East London (1996-1997), no inquest was ever held, and no arrests were made.

 Survivors and families of the deceased formed the Highgate Survivors Group in 2007, continuing their advocacy for truth and justice.
 The decision to open the inquest was announced by the NPA in 2024.
-The inquest proceedings took place in East London on 27 January 2025 – 7 February 2025, and on 24-27 March.
-The inquest is set to resume from the 11th to the 15th of August 2025.
+The inquest proceedings took place in East London from 27 January 2025 to 7 February 2025 and from 24 to 27 March, and from the 11th to the 15th of August 2025.
+The final sitting took place from 1 to 5 September 2025.

 Five individuals were tragically killed in the Highgate Massacre on 1 May 1993: